Home / Career Guides / JavaScript Developer

 How much do JavaScript developers make?

 JavaScript developer salaries will vary by experience, industry, education, location, and organization size.
-Compensation often reflects the complexity of projects undertaken, level of coding expertise, and knowledge of various Javascript libraries and frameworks.
+The complexity of projects undertaken, level of coding expertise, and knowledge of various JavaScript libraries and frameworks can also impact their compensation.

 Highest paying industries